arnaldo-ocampo/dmo-vnfp/README.md

 ## Project Overview

-This is an academic/research project titled **DMO-VNFP (Dynamic Multi-Objective Virtual Network Function Placement)**, developed at FIUNI (likely Universidad Nacional de Itapúa) as part of a CONACYT research grant (PINV18-1719).
+This is an academic/research project titled **DMO-VNFP (Dynamic Multi-Objective Virtual Network Function Placement)**, developed at FIUNI (Universidad Nacional de Itapúa - Facultad de Ingeniería) as part of a CONACYT research grant (PINV18-1719).

 ## Core Purpose